 - Also, the end of Bowser's Keep is made of three other bosses: Magikoopa (Kamek), Boomer, and Exor.
 And there is a chance the fight a Boss in Mook Clothing, Chester, right before the Magikoopa.
 You're not given a chance to heal in-between Boomer and Exor either.

-- Paper Mario: The Thousand-Year Door's Palace of Shadow contains boss fights against Dark Bones (more of an Elite Mook really; appears twice during the dungeon), Gloomtail, the Shadow Sirens (and Doopliss), Grodus, Bowser and Kammy together, and The Shadow Queen.
+- Paper Mario: The Thousand-Year Door's Palace of Shadow contains boss fights against Dark Bones (more of an Elite Mook really; appears twice during the dungeon), Gloomtail, the Shadow Sirens (and Doopliss), Grodus, Bowser and Kammy together, and the three forms of the Shadow Queen.

 - Mario & Luigi: Superstar Saga has a separate boss fight for each of the seven Koopalings in Bowser's Castle, followed by Fawful, Bowletta, and Cackletta's spirit.

 - Castle Bleck in Super Paper Mario is divided into four sub-chapters, each of which ends in boss fight: O'Chunks, Mimi, Dimentio, and Count Bleck, respectively.
 After Bleck's defeat is the Super Dimentio fight.